gabrwagn/backend_mashup/README.md

-# backend_mashup
+# MusicGenie (backend_mashup)

-Small proof of concept for home assignment.
+Small proof of concept for home assignment which I nicknamed MusicGenie.

 Quick summary: Mash together apis that serve Album Information, Cover Art and Wikipedia summary into a neat JSON package.